Online Dream Dictionary & Encyclopedia by Tony Crisp

 There are several ways you can understand the meanings held in your dreams, and there are several levels.
 The first is an easily understood level, followed by greater depths:

 - Each entry gives the general meaning of the dream subject, just as an encyclopedia or dictionary does for a word.
 Several possible meanings are given.
 This is because as with our speech the position of the word – the context – gives it special meanings.
 So a hot dog would be quite different to a black dog, dog-end or dead dog.
 So when you read an entry which has several different meanings, sometimes with a ‘;’ between, it simply means any one of them could apply.
 So you need to think about the feelings in your dream, the context, the other imagery used.
 Please do not fall into the trap that one reviewer made of saying that the whole dictionary is about sex.
 Of course sex is one meaning among many others.
 So use your own sense of your dream as well as any definitions given.
+See Meaning of Your Dream

 - To really explore the meaning it is useful to use the Dream Dictionary as it is designed, rather than arrive at a ‘thought out’ interpretation.
 To see a working example of this see ‘Dream Interpretation Example One’.
-And if you really wish to explore your dreams, see Talking As and Being the Person or Thing

 Below are links to the full explanation and introduction to the complete Dream Dictionary Ultimate.
 You will see that it is being enlarged and improved all the time.